devopsdojoconsortium/dojoconsortium.org/themes/docsy/userguide/content/en/docs/Adding content/navigation.md

 ### Excluding pages from local search results

-To exclude pages from local search results, add `exclude_search: true` to the the frontmatter of each page:
+To exclude pages from local search results, add `exclude_search: true` to the frontmatter of each page:

 ```yaml
 ---